rendajs/manual/manual/en/materials/default-material-map-properties.md

 The default material map uses a physically based rendering (PBR) model.
 If you've already worked with PBR materials before, you likely already have enough knowledge to work with the default material.
-If not, there's also a lot of resources available online about this.
+If not, there are also a lot of resources available online about this.

 But with that out of the way.
 Here's a brief overview of how the default